-How to Conduct a Meeting Audit in 7 Simple Steps
+How to Conduct a Meeting Audit in 7 Steps: A Guide for Leaders

 Conducting a meeting audit will give you a new perspective on what needs to change and where improvements can be made.